cdl-geneseo/geneseo-dictionary/S/Slam.md

 # Slam

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-Q-T

-Bibliographies and Study Guides : Slam

 Created by  Unknown User (arh11), last modified on Sep 28, 2008

 (v) gulp a beverage, usually beer, all at once or as quickly as possible. &quot;Thaddeus frequently slams drinks at the bar and goes home with slam pigs.&quot; Source: Dictionary of Geneseo English 1996 Dilluvio